 Different Kinds of Home Loans

 Sometimes, you are borrowing money to be able to refinance your home.
 In this case, the home loan is to pay off a previous lender and borrow money from another lender to do that.
-You might do that to be able to lower your interest rate (and the amount of money that you will owe).
+You might do that to lower your interest rate (and the amount of money you will owe).
 Sometimes, you can do that because you have equity in your house and want to be able to borrow more money than you owe.

-This could let you pay off other debts, do work on your house or even go on vacation (generally not a good idea).
+This could let you pay off other debts, do work on your house, or even go on vacation (generally not a good idea).
 This is often called a refinance.

 You can also take out an additional loan (so a second loan) on your house to borrow against the equity in your house.
-To many people, that equity is money that they can use for other things in exchange for paying interest rates to a bank that are usually pretty low.
+To many people, that equity is money they can use for other things in exchange for paying interest rates to a bank that are usually pretty low.
 When you take out an additional mortgage, this is often called a second mortgage.

 How to Write Your Motivation Letter for Home Loan

 Ideally, you want to address your letter to the loan officer.
 It’s always better to address it to someone.
 Sometimes, this is difficult because when you apply, you may not know who is processing your loan.
-You can address it to the person who is assisting you with the application, but that isn’t as effective.
+You can address it to the person assisting you with the application, but that isn’t as effective.

 When you write your introduction, introduce yourself and why you are writing.
 The introduction can be short but you want to let the loan officer know that you have something to share and to get them to read the rest.